DarrenDavy12/Kafka-PySpark-E-Commerce-Store-Real-Time-Streaming-Dashboard/README.md

 ## 🛠️ Prerequisites

-Before you begin, ensure you have the following installed on your system (especially if you're on a MacBook M1):
+Before you begin, ensure you have the following installed on your system:

 * **Python 3.x:**
     * Check with `python3 --version`.